Brother CS7000X Review & How it Compares vs the CS7000i

 The New CS7000X Needle Threader

+I love playing around with sewing machines and evaluating new features.
 Thus, I was SO excited to get my hands on the new needle threader to see if I could recommend it over the CS6000i and CS7000i needle threaders.

-Spoiler alert: It’s not perfect, but it is better than the CS7000i and CS6000i.
+Spoiler alert: It’s not perfect, but it’s better than the CS7000i and CS6000i.

 There still is a small metal hook on the inside that could bend, but it’s protected by plastic rather than bendable metal on the sides.

 I do prefer the less complicated needle threaders on the Brother SE600 or SE1900.
-Heck, I even prefer the needle threader on my Singer heavy-duty sewing machine.
+I even prefer the needle threader on my Singer heavy-duty sewing machine.

 However, the CS7000X needle threader is an improvement from what it used to be, and I think most users will be satisfied with it.
 Especially those who don’t have other machines to compare it to.